quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part57_Summary.md

 #### n-step TD Performance

-Background context: The performance of n-step TD methods is shown for various values of \(n\) and \(\alpha\).
-The plot demonstrates that an intermediate value of \(n\) generally works best.
+Background context: The performance of n-step TD methods is shown for various values of $n $ and$\alpha $.
+The plot demonstrates that an intermediate value of $ n$ generally works best.

-:p How does the performance of n-step TD methods change with different values of \(n\)?
+:p How does the performance of n-step TD methods change with different values of $n$?
 ??x
-The performance of n-step TD methods varies depending on the value of \(n\).
-For a 19-state random walk task, the results indicate that an intermediate value of \(n\) tends to perform better than extreme values (like \(n=1\) or very large \(n\)).
+The performance of n-step TD methods varies depending on the value of $n $.
+For a 19-state random walk task, the results indicate that an intermediate value of $ n $tends to perform better than extreme values (like$ n=1 $or very large$ n$).
 This suggests that using multiple steps in the update process can provide a balance between bias and variance, leading to more accurate state-value estimates.

-The plot shows that as \(n\) increases from 1, the performance initially improves but eventually plateaus or degrades.
-The best performance is observed with an intermediate value of \(n\), which suggests that using multiple steps in the update can help in capturing dependencies between states better than single-step methods. x??
+The plot shows that as $n $ increases from 1, the performance initially improves but eventually plateaus or degrades.
+The best performance is observed with an intermediate value of$n$, which suggests that using multiple steps in the update can help in capturing dependencies between states better than single-step methods. x??

 ---